-Design Rules, Volume 2: How Technology Shapes Organizations: Chapter 16 Capturing Value by Controlling Bottlenecks in Open Platform Systems
+Design Rules Volume 2: Chapter 16—Capturing Value by Controlling Bottlenecks in Open Platform Systems

 In addition, two types of platform improvements provide further opportunities for value capture.
 “Accelerators” speed up the processing of options, while “subsidiary” platforms increase the range of options available to users.
 Finally, members of a platform system or new entrants may seek to supplant the owner of a strategic bottleneck by “disintermediating” platform components.
 I describe four generic methods of disintermediation: substitution; reverse engineering; platform independent complements; and platform envelopment.